caramdache/growable-uitextview/README.md

 There is a lot of activity on the Web about how to include a UITextView inside a UITableView, so that the UITextView does grow and shrink as text is typed in or deleted.
 However, it is difficult to find a definitive answer, especially for iOS7 which is new.
 Here is a little guide that tries to walk you through the mysteries of creating such a UITextView.
 It is, after all, quite simple in the end, but it did take quite a lot of googling to get right.

 First, let's create a new UITableViewCell that will hold our UITextView.
 This is achieved easily in RubyMotion.
-You might experience some perplexity if you are coming from Objective-C only, but you should be able to quickly understand the gist of the idea.
+You might experience some difficulties if you are versed on Objective-C only, but you should be able to quickly get the gist of the idea.

 	class MyUITableViewCell < UITableViewCell
 	  def textView